a16z-infra/ai-town/ARCHITECTURE.md

 ## Agent architecture (`convex/agent`)

-### The agent loop (`convex/agent/main.ts`)
+### The agent loop (`convex/game/agents.ts`)

-The LLM-powered agents (the `Agent` class in `convex/agent/main.ts`) control a player and have the following behaviors:

-1. Wander around the map
-2. Invite nearby players to conversations.
-3. Decide if they want to accept an invite.
-4. Call into OpenAI to generate message text for conversations, using previous memories from talking with that player.
-5. Decide when to leave a conversation.
-6. Call into OpenAI to summarize conversations and form a memory in Convex's vector database.

-Each agent runs in a mutation (`convex/agent/main.ts:agentRun`) that's scheduled periodically.
-Each run, it looks at the current game state, sends some inputs to the engine, and then decides what to do next.
-If the agent decides to send a message in a conversation, it calls into an action (e.g. `convex/agent/main.ts:agentStartConversation`) that coordinates calling into OpenAI, sending the message, and then rescheduling the agent to run again.

-This scheduled mutation loop uses the same pattern as the engine to handle safely preempting it and retrying on action errors without potentially having multiple instances of `agentRun` running at the same time.
+Agents will execute any game state changes, and schedule operations to do anything that requires a long-lived request or accessing non-game tables.
+The flow generally is:

+1. Logic in `tickAgent` can read and modify game state as time progresses, such as waiting until the agent is near another player to start talking.
+2. When there is something that needs to talk to an LLM or read/write external data, it calls `startOperation` with a reference to a Convex function: generally an `internalAction`.
+3. This function can read state from game tables and other tables via `internalQuery` functions.
+4. It executes long-running tasks, and can write data via `internalMutation`s.
+   Game state should not be written, but rather submitted via `inputs` (described in a previous section).
+5. Inputs are submitted from actions with `ctx.runMutation(api.game.main.sendInput, {...})` from actions or via `insertInput` from mutations.
+They are referenced by their name as a string, like `moveTo`.
+6. Inputs are defined with `inputHandler` and are given an instance of the AiTown game to modify, similar to the game loop.
+In fact, these are called as part of the game loop before `tickAgent`.
+7. When an operation is done, it deletes the `inProgressOperation`.
+This is to ensure an agent only is trying to do one thing at a time.
+8. `tickAgent` then can observe the new game state and continue to make decisions.

 ### Conversations (`convex/agent/conversations.ts`)

-The agent layer calls into the conversation layer which implements the prompt engineering for injecting personality and memories into the GPT responses.
+The agent code calls into the conversation layer which implements the prompt engineering for injecting personality and memories into the GPT responses.
 It has functions for starting a conversation (`startConversation`), continuing after the first message (`continueConversation`), and politely leaving a conversation (`leaveConversation`).
 Each function loads structured data from the